Newsletter

 A new gouaches book in the works

 Before Christmas, a new book of my gouache paintings (the little guys) will be published.
-Compared to my prior book of gouache paintings,
+Compared to my prior book of gouache paintings, this one will have 50% more pages and paintings, and will measure slightly larger, easily accommodating full-size reproductions of these small paintings.

-full-size reproductions of these small paintings.
-The Intimate Landscape will feature new paintings finished after that prior book, Gouaches,
+The Intimate Landscape will feature new paintings finished after my prior book on the subject, Gouaches, went to press in 2006.

-went to press in 2006.
-Barbara L. Jones, Curator Emerita at Westmoreland Museum of American Art, contributes the foreword.
+Barbara L. Jones, Curator Emerita at Westmoreland Museum of American Art, writes the foreword.
+Ordering details will be included in an upcoming newsletter.

 To sign up for emailed New Painting Updates and/or Newsletters : Updates